• 1 package (200g) Unsalted Butter, at room temperature

 For the Cake:

-1. In a bowl, combine the glacé fruits, raisins, and candied fruits (dates, apricots, figs, plums).
+1. In a bowl, place the glacé fruits, raisins, and candied fruits (dates, apricots, figs, plums).
 Add the brandy, honey, and the zest from the orange and lemon.
 Mix well, cover the bowl, and set aside to soak overnight (or for at least 2 hours).
 Stir occasionally.

 2. Grease a 24cm round baking tin and line the base with parchment paper.
 Preheat the oven to 160°C. In a bowl, mix the flour, baking powder, cinnamon, nutmeg, and cloves.
 In a separate bowl or mixer, cream the unsalted butter and sugar until light and fluffy.